mikkokotila/learning-deep-learning/ASSIGNEMENTS.md

 Go ahead and do that with your newly commented code, and make sure that you can import it and that it works ok.

-### Assignment 8 - Putting everything we've learn together in to one reusable solution.
+### Assignment 8 - Using a saved model to make predictions on data without ground truth.

 Without even knowing it, you're fast becoming a Python pro, and actually you thought you were just learning deep learning ;)